New coronavirus variants keep popping up. Here's what we know about them - KTVZ

 New coronavirus variants keep popping up.
 Here’s what we know about them

 A variant suspected of helping fuel a surge of coronavirus in Brazil’s Amazon region shows up in Minnesota.
-Another that’s been worrying officials in South Africa pops up in two places in South Carolina.
+Another that’s been worrying officials in South Africa pops up in two places in South Carolina and, just days later, in Maryland.

 Scientists are not surprised to see the coronavirus changing and evolving — it’s what viruses do, after all.
 And with so much unchecked spread across the US and other parts of the world, the virus is getting plenty of opportunity to do just that.